A Whale of a Museum

 December 2008 and January 31, 2009

 I’ve said it many times on CTMQ: I’m fortunate to live in West Hartford.
-Being centrally located, it makes my task of visiting the 500+ museums around the state a bit easier.
-My town also happens to be the home of one of the best – if not THE best – children’s museums in the state.
+Being centrally located, it makes my task of visiting the hundreds of museums around the state a bit easier.
+My town also happens to be the home of one of the best children’s museums in the state.

 In fact, it is so good it is simply called “The Children’s Museum.”
-No clever fancy-dan names for this place (ie, ImagiNation in Bristol).
+No clever fancy-dan names for this place.
 Nope.
 Just “The Children’s Museum.”
 There is an irony in the name though… I think adults have just as much fun here as the kids.
 At least immature ones like me.

-Damian and I made two visits here – first with Hoang around the holidays at an evening work sponsored event and then with my parents a month later.
+This page describes two visits with Damian – first with Hoang around the holidays at an evening work sponsored event and then with my parents a month later.
 Damian enjoyed it both times – and I’m sure we’ll be back to visit again soon enough.
 (Especially since I received a personal invite from the president of the museum, former state senator, former Lieutenant Governor, former West Hartford mayor, Kevin Sullivan.)
 It’s time I start using my pull a bit more.

 Perhaps it was the 15 degree day with blustery winds, but neither Damian nor I got much of a thrill from this thing.
 Though it must be noted that the Sperm Whale is Connecticut’s state animal.
 It also must be noted that the museum was founded in 1927 as the Children’s Museum of Hartford.
 On May 10, 2006, they changed the name to The Children’s Museum, with the tag line, “Igniting Curiosity Through Science and Nature.”

-The Children’s Museum is the largest in the state and the fifth oldest children’s museum in the nation.
+The Children’s Museum says they are the largest in the state and the fifth oldest children’s museum in the nation.
 Hartford Magazine readers have consistently voted it “Best Kid’s Attraction” since the poll’s inception three years ago.
 Man, it’s freezing out here… let’s go inside.

 Where to go first?
 The museum allows visitors to choose their own path – and there are many from which to choose.
 As Damian makes the choices in our family, we checked out the upper level and the play room area first.
 This space is officially called Critter Crossing and it’s really fun.
 A little playscape, a bunch of little animals safely tucked away in cages (things like toads and frogs and lizards).
 Damian had a great time in there, but really… It’s like daycare but with a few animals.
 Who wants to see some REAL animals already?